The Ultimate Guide to Child Milestones (7–10 Years) | DevineCare

 Navigating the ‘Big Kid’ World:

 Celebrate their growing independence—while staying connected.
-Here’s everything you need to know about their milestones, social world, and evolving needs.
+Here’s your complete, science-backed guide to their milestones, social world, and evolving needs.

 The Confident Thinker & Social Navigator: 7 to 8 Years